Here's what you need to know about the 'zero tolerance' policy separating migrant families

-CORPUS CHRISTI, Texas — About 2,000 migrant children have been separated from their parents since the Trump administration announced its "zero tolerance" policy in April.
+About 2,000 migrant children have been separated from their parentssince the Trump administration announced its "zero tolerance" policy in April.

 The practice of separating children from their parents has been touted by the administration as an amplified effort to deter migrants from entering the U.S. illegally and has gained global attention, including a plea from the United Nations High Commissioner for Human Rights to "immediately halt" the practice.